codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-macos.md

   ... your build commands
 ```

-### Package the application
+### Packaging the application

-To package your application into an `.pkg` Installer package and sign it `Mac Installer Distribution` certificate, use the following script
+To package your application into an `.pkg` Installer package and sign it with the `Mac Installer Distribution` certificate, use the following script:

 ```yaml
   - name: Package application